 Please inform us if you are going to be late so we can so we can reassure your child.

-An attendance book is located within the playroom.
+An attendance book is located within the foyer.
 Please make sure you sign your child in and out at every session and enter the arrival and departure times.
 These are important requirements under the regulations that apply to all kindergartens.

 If someone else is dropping off or picking up your child, please make them aware of the above procedure.